User login

 • Inkjet printers produce vibrant colours and realistic photos by spraying ink onto paper.
 Slower and with higher running costs than laser printers, they are best for a single user and light use.

-Other types of computer printers include plotters, which are used to print posters and banners, and dot matrix printers, which use old technology but work well in dusty or dirty environments.
+Other types of computer printers include plotters, which are used to print posters and banners, dot matrix printers, which use old technology but work well in dusty or dirty environments and — at the other end of the spectrum — the new kid in town, 3D printers which can be used to realise and print 3D designs.
+Still in their early days, 3D printers can allow designers, entrepreneurs and engineers to design and create 3D ideas, prototypes and fully formed products.

 Unless you print only a few pages a week, a laser printer is probably your best option.
 Small models cost from £50 and are suitable for up to five people, depending on how much they need to print.